Skip to Content Facebook Feature Image

 Her current obsession, which she teaches with fervor, is a biblical passage about living as a sacrifice.
 God asks people to give up certain wants and behaviors so they can grow closer to him, Ashley says.
 She said her intensity grew after a healing encounter with God’s “severity” as a freshly divorced single mom plagued by suicidal thoughts and depression.

-Bible themes, day-to-day plights, heavier challenges and topics such as parenting and Black culture are covered on “With the Perrys,” a podcast led by husband and wife authors and spoken-word artists who also run a streetwear brand.
+Bible themes, heavier challenges, day-to-day plights as well as topics like parenting and Black culture are covered on “With the Perrys,” a podcast led by husband and wife authors and spoken-word artists who also run a streetwear brand.

 “It is the all — how do we do all of this stuff in this weird flesh and weird world?” said Jackie Hill Perry, 36.